 Mr. Singhal is an experienced health sciences consultant with primary focus in exposure assessments, dermal sensitization risk assessments for wearable devices, and Proposition 65-related product assessments.
-He uses his technical expertise in exposure sciences and toxicology along with data analysis and modeling to help clients seeking assistance with regulatory compliance, product development and management, litigation support, risk management and program management.
+He uses his technical expertise in exposure sciences and toxicology along with data analysis and modeling to assist clients with regulatory compliance, product development and management, litigation support, risk management and program management.
 Mr. Singhal has experience working with a variety of chemical agents such as dermal sensitizers, formaldehyde, metals, phthalates, benzene, asbestos, pesticides and polychlorinated biphenyls.
 Mr. Singhal actively publishes in the peer reviewed literature and has presented his work at scientific conferences.

 CREDENTIALS & PROFESSIONAL HONORS